-Once the pest has been identified you should find the most effective control method that presents the least risk to the environment and human health.
+Once pests have been identified you should find the most effective control method that presents the least risk to the environment and human health.
+Such methods include:

-- Managerial controls – include hygiene and sanitation, regular inspection and monitoring, landscaping to remove areas for pests to hide (eg. snakes in debris, tyres)
+- managerial controls – includes hygiene and sanitation, regular inspection and monitoring, landscaping to remove areas for pests to hide (e.g. snakes in debris, tyres)

-- Chemicals – if you need to use a pesticide, choose the least persistent and least toxic chemical
+- chemicals – if you need to use a pesticide, choose the least toxic chemical.

 Minimising the Risks from Pesticides

 The public’s concern about health risks associated with chemicals is increasing, particularly when children are involved.
 Schools should become aware of the pest control options available to them and take steps to reduce exposure to potentially harmful chemicals.

 The main way that this can be done is to time the application to minimise human exposure to the pesticide.
 School holidays or weekends are ideal but check whether outside groups are using school facilities at these times.
 It is also recommended to keep a written record of numbers of baits laid and recovered to prevent them being forgotten or missed.
 If baits are left for long periods they can deteriorate into a powdery form that can be inhaled.